ktrinkle/geek_off_angular/README.md

 Replacement for round 1 & 2 of the Geek Off at my employer.
 A work in progress.

+# Requirements

+* .NET Core 5.x SDK
+* NPM/Node 14+
+* Azure account to support Azure AD - if installing from the repo without using any established infrastructure, you will need to set up the application in Azure AD.
+Refer to Microsoft documentation to establish the tenant and client ID required below.

 # Initial setup

 * Run dotnet restore in the /API folder to get the Nuget packages